 Allianz Worldwide Care

 Allianz is one of the world’s top insurance companies as well as one of the most solvent.
 In my experience, their main advantage is ease of use.
 If you fall sick, all you need to do is open a claim using their app (Android and iOS) and go to the nearest hospital in their “direct billing network”.
 They will contact the hospital right away and pay them directly so that you do not need to pay for anything out of pocket.
-Considering how expensive hospital bills can be, this is a great feature.
+Considering how expensive hospital bills can be, this is a great feature (many insurers offer direct billing but Allianz’s large partner network gives them the advantage).
 Price-wise, they are competitive on their in-patient plans but not as much on their out-patient plans.

 Bupa is one of the largest expat-focused insurers with over 200000 members.
 Its reputation tends to be good however there has been some controversy over refused claims and unexplained increase in premiums in recent years.
 Their network is extensive especially in Asia and Europe.
 Cost-wise, Bupa tends to be at the top end of the price range.

-This is the insurer I recommend to those on a budget.
-Because the limits on their policies are lower and because of higher deductibles (1000$US), they are able to offer coverage at ridiculously low prices (in my case they quoted around 30$/month for global coverage).
-Of course, you get what you pay for so buyer’s beware.
+This is an insurer I recommend to those on a budget.
+Because the limits on their policies are lower and because of higher deductibles (1000$US), they are able to offer coverage at ridiculously low prices (in my case they quoted around 30 USD monthly for global coverage).
+Their policies can also make a lot of sense if you travel mainly to lower cost countries (where hospital bills are unlikely to go into the six figures).

 World Nomads is a famous insurer but their reputation is far from stellar.
 Their prices also tend to be rather high for the coverage offered.
 In my opinion, their only advantages are that you can buy a policy during a trip (with most insurers, you need to buy the policy before your departure) and that their travel benefits are fairly good.
 Do read the fine prints before buying and only buy if you have coverage in your home country as that is a condition for World Nomads.